Nueva Ecija: Cry of Nueva Ecija

+American colonial era

 Commercial, interprovincial trade was carried out using the Rio Grande de Pampanga as main waterway, with trade outposts in San Isidro and Talipapa.
 Traders from Bulacan, Tondo and Manila regularly came to Nueva Ecija to carry back rice, palay, tobacco, sugar, corn and livestock.

 Americans, however, wanted to shift from water-borne trade to a land-based trade system.
 Their idea for establishing this depended on something they were masters at: building railways.
 The American colonial government thought a railway could help boost Nueva Ecija's economic growth, in the same way that the US railway system helped unite and develop the economy of the North American continent.
 What made the railway project attractive was that it was less expensive than building roads.
 At first run by a private company, the US colonial government took over the ownership and management of the railway system by 1917.

 The Americans were soon proven right: trade conducted through the railways boosted Nueva Ecija's income by 25% while transport costs went down by 25% to as much as 75%.
 With the train able to transport more goods and more people at a cheaper rate, the railway helped spark a rice boom in Gapan, San Isidro, Cabanatuan, Santa Rosa and Penaranda.
 Farmers could devote more land to growing rice and even secondary crops like onions and watermelons.

 More rice mills, farmers and farmer settlers came to Nueva Ecija.
 By 1936, there were 42 rice mills in Nueva Ecija, owned mostly by Chinese.

 The agriculture-based economic boom brought about by the train's huge load capacity and greater speed (compared to boats) encouraged waves of migrations to Nueva Ecija from places like Ilocos, Pampanga, Pangasinan, Tarlac and Bulacan.

 The railway brought other changes to Nueva Ecija.
 While trade was still being done by waterways, settlements by necessity had to be established close to the rivers, where people's basic necessities came from.
 When the trains became the main mode of transporting goods and people, and with the influx of migrants, it became not only possible but crucial to build more communities further inland.
 This meant roads and irrigation systems were needed.